gadenbuie/xaringanExtra/README.md

 ```
 ````

-Banners are fully customizable and can be styled based on the classes given to a style.
+Banners are fully customizable and can be styled based on slide class, althought the defaults will generally work in most places.
 See `style_banner()` for full details!

 ## 🔍 Search